-Encountering an acetate backed tape that has been stored for several years will
+Encountering an acetate base tape that has been stored for several years will

-common problem with acetate tapes that have been stored for
+Cupping is a common problem with acetate base tapes that have been stored for

-Winding problems are also common.
-Here are some remedies that have worked.
+Here are some remedies that have worked for me;

 Place some moistened (damp, not wet) cotton balls in the corners of the box with

 the tape.
 I use distilled water for moistening the cotton.
 Make sure that the

 moistened cotton does not touch the tape and leave it overnight.
 Upon checking

 the tape, look for how much moisture has been absorbed from the cotton.